Kimserey/BlogArchive/20160318_prototyping_sitelets_with_warp.md

 With WebSharper, it is possible to __script a complete sitelets__ in `.fsx` files using `WebSharper.Warp` [https://github.com/intellifactory/websharper.warp](https://github.com/intellifactory/websharper.warp).

-In this post, I will show you how I setted up my project in order to use `Warp` efficiently to create sitelet prototypes.
+In this post, I will show you how you can setup a project in order to use `Warp` efficiently to create sitelet prototypes.
 Building with `.fsx` is a __huge__ advantage.
 It allows us to have multiple files containing completely isolated sitelets all within the same project.
 Therefore we can boot up easily through a one line command any sitelet to test it quickely which makes it ideal for prototyping.